ShangyiGuo/ShangyiGuo-github-zixi/content/home/experience.md

 #   Leave `date_end` empty if it's your current employer.
 #   Begin multi-line descriptions with YAML's `|2-` multi-line prefix.
 experience:
+  - title: Physical mechanism of membrane crossing and anticancer function of Nano-realgar
+    company: Instructed by Professor.
+Yang Tan
+    company_url: ''
+    location: Shandong University
+    date_start: '2021-03-01'
+    date_end: '2021-05-31'
+    description: |2-

+        * Investigated relevant literature on the bactericidal effect of nanomaterials.
+        * Wrote a research report entitled “the Physical Mechanism of Membrane Crossing and Anticancer Function of Nano-realgar” by summarizing a number of papers, in which a conjecture on the physical mechanism of membrane crossing of Nano-realgar was put forward.
+        * Presented individual research report entitled “NANO-REALGAR · ANTI-CANCER · CELL MEMBRANE” in the final seminar.

   - title: Controllable synthesis and photoelectric performance (infrared detection) investigation of Core-Shell III-V nanowires
     company: Instructed by Professor.
 Zai-xing Yang
     company_url: ''